ultimate271/notes/martin/storm02Jaime01.md

 respite from the arrows, Jaime thought, pushing them off a half-submerged boulder.

+### Brienne climbs the bluff as Jaime and Robin again exchange words
 The skiff rocked.
 He heard a soft splash, and when he glanced around, Brienne was gone.
 A moment later he spied her again, pulling herself from the water at the base of the bluff.
 She waded through a shallow pool, scrambled over some